 - Affiliate name: Exxon Neftegas Limited (ENL).

-- Sakhalin-1 includes three oil and gas fields – Chayvo, Odoptu and Arkutun-Dagi – located off the northeast coast of Sakhalin Island in the Russian Far East.
+- The Sakhalin-1 license area includes three oil and gas fields – Chayvo, Odoptu and Arkutun-Dagi – located off the northeast coast of Sakhalin Island in the Russian Far East.
 Potential recoverable resources are 2.3 billion barrels of oil (307 million tons) and 17.1 trillion cubic feet of natural gas (485 billion cubic meters).

 - Sakhalin-1 oil and gas production commenced in October 2005 from the Chayvo block, in September 2010 from the Odoptu block, and in January 2015 from the Arkutun-Dagi block.

 - As of January 2020, 118.2 million tons (885.3 million barrels) of oil and condensate were exported, and safely delivered to international markets via the ENL-operated De-Kastri oil terminal without spilling a single drop of oil; over 27 billion cubic meters (939 billion cubic feet) of natural gas delivered to Russian Far East customers.

 - Sakhalin-1 co-venturers agreed to progress plans to develop the Russia Far East Liquefied natural gas (LNG) project to monetize the Sakhalin-1 gas and have started preparations for front-end engineering and design with a view to considering a final investment decision in due course.

 - The proposed project will include expansion of the Chayvo onshore processing facility, construction of an approximate 220-kilometer gas pipeline and a 6.2 million tons per year LNG plant located near the Sakhlain-1 De-Kasti oil export terminal in Khabarovask Krai.